simonscmap/CMAP_docs/catalog/datasets/HOE_legacy_2A_Dyhrman_Omics.rst

 .. _hoe_legacy_2A_dyhrman:

-Hoe Legacy 2A 'Omics - Dyhrman Lab
+HOE Legacy 2A 'Omics - Dyhrman Lab
 **********************************